Business growth and B2B sales: key points

 Pillar 2: Structured and replicable commercial process

-The second pillar is a documented sales process that any team member can learn and execute consistently.
-This includes the discovery process (how to understand the client's actual problem), the value presentation (how to connect the solution to that problem), objection handling (using documented and practiced responses), and the closing and follow-up protocol.
+The second pillar is a documented sales process that any member of the team can learn and execute consistently.
+This includes the discovery process —how to understand the client's real pain point—, the value presentation —how to connect the solution to that pain point—, objection handling —with documented and trained responses—, and the closing and follow-up protocol.

 A replicable commercial process eliminates dependency on superstar salespeople.
-If growth relies on one or two high-performing individuals, it is fragile.
-If it relies on a process, it is scalable.
+If growth depends on one or two individuals who sell well, it is fragile.
+If it depends on a process, it is scalable.

 What a documented B2B sales process must include